tari-project/tari/RFC/src/RFC-0310_AssetImplementation.md

 This RFC details the specifics of how NFTs are stored and represented on the base layer and the digital assets layer.
-If I own an NFT, how can I provide a proof that I own it?
-Transferring of NFTs must be censorship resistant.
-How are operations on the sidechain managed.

-* [How are NFTs stored on the base layer]
-* [How do sidechains store data on the base layer]
-* [what nodes want to see this information]
-* [how are peg ins and peg outs achieved]

-## Open problems
-* [covenants]

-## Goals

-* [privacy concerns]
-* [ownership]

-## Requirements
-* Only the Asset Issuer can mint a new NFT for a token

 ## Proposal